Deployment (container)

 -p 443:443 \

-• -v /path/to/conf:/local/conf - mounts /path/to/conf directory into container to store elDoc and its dependencies configuration files
+• -v /opt/eldoc/conf:/local/conf – mounts /opt/eldoc/conf for elDoc and dependency configuration files

-• -e ELDOC_BASE_URL="eldoc.domain.com" - configures elDoc to be accessed using eldoc.domain.com domain name
+• -e ELDOC_HOST=eldoc.domain.com – configures elDoc to be accessed using eldoc.domain.com

 IMPORTANT!
-During first start, container will enable Maintenance Mode for elDoc for initial setup.
-Credentials for accessing elDoc in Maintenance Mode are printed to the container logs (both console and init.log file in logs directory).
+During first start, the container enables Maintenance Mode for initial setup.
+Credentials for accessing elDoc in Maintenance Mode are printed to the container logs (console output and init.log file in the logs directory).

 systemctl status eldoc